ViktorSheverdin/UserTickler/README.md

 **Files of the script:**

 The script consists of several parts, each with a specific role.
-The script&#39;s directory is: [\\bby-configmgr01\Applications\UserTickler\](./../../%5C%5Cbby-configmgr01%5CApplications%5CUserTickler%5C)
+The script&#39;s directory is: \\server-name\UserTickler\

 1. ps1 – the first script to be executed.
 As it is pushed through the SCCM, it must have a connection to the HE Corp.
 It copies folder &quot;_files_&quot; to the user&#39;s machine.
 After that it sets up the permissions recursively on the folder and files.
 The last step it does is calling the &quot;_files\tickler\_\&lt;current\_version\&gt;.ps1_&quot; script on the user&#39;s machine so it is executed locally.
 2. tickler\_\&lt;current\_version\&gt;.ps1 – Is a main script with the following hierarchy (more about functions later on):